Breaking Bad: Scientific accuracy

-The gas mask worn when characters would cook meth in Breaking Bad is on display at the Mob Museum in Las Vegas.
+The gas mask worn when characters cook methamphetamine in Breaking Bad is on display at the Mob Museum in Las Vegas.

-Several episodes of MythBusters featured attempts to validate or disprove scenes from Breaking Bad, often with Gilligan guest-starring in the episode to participate.
-In 2013, two scenes from the first season of Breaking Bad were put under scrutiny in a Mythbusters Breaking Bad special.
-Despite several modifications to what was seen in the show, both the scenes depicted in the show were shown to be physically impossible.
-It was shown impossible to use hydrofluoric acid to fully dissolve metal, flesh, or ceramic as shown in the episode "Cat's in the Bag...", and that while it was possible to throw fulminated mercury against the floor to cause an explosion, as in the episode "Crazy Handful of Nothin', Walter would have needed a much larger quantity of the compound and thrown at a much faster speed, and likely would have killed all in the room.
-A later Mythbusters episode, "Blow It Out of the Water", tested the possibility of mounting an automated machine gun in a car as in the series finale "Felina", and found it plausible.
-An episode of MythBusters Jr. proved that it was impossible for an electromagnet to draw metallic objects from across a room as in the episode "Live Free or Die".
+Several episodes of MythBusters examined the plausibility of scenes from Breaking Bad, with Gilligan sometimes appearing as a guest.
+In 2013, the MythBusters Breaking Bad special tested two scenes from the first season and concluded that neither was physically plausible as depicted.
+The tests found that hydrofluoric acid would not fully dissolve metal, flesh, or ceramic as shown in "Cat's in the Bag...".
+They also found that fulminated mercury could produce an explosion, as shown in "Crazy Handful of Nothin'", but that Walter would have needed a much larger quantity of the compound and would have had to throw it at a much faster speed, likely causing fatal injuries to people in the room.
+A later MythBusters episode, "Blow It Out of the Water", tested the possibility of mounting an automated machine gun in a car as in the series finale "Felina", and found it plausible.
+An episode of MythBusters Jr. concluded that the electromagnet scene in "Live Free or Die" was not physically plausible.